 You will not struggle to find a tour group willing to pick you up and bus you to the memorial.
 Tour groups are BIG business.
 As we tend to travel there ourselves by car we have little practical experience of any tour groups.
-One of the easiest methods is booking through your hotel as you will have some comeback if they let you down.

 Visiting Pearl Harbor Tips and Advice

 It can be a long hot day.
 Remember you are in Hawaii it can be very hot and sunny.
 As you are spending the day walking around looking at things it’s easy to ignore the sun.
 One of the easiest ways to sunburn is through activity days such as this where your attention is not on suncream or the time.
 It is important you use sun protection and maintain it throughout the day.
-We always use P-20 all day sun protection when doing something like this as then at least you can forget about it….to a point.
+We always use P-20 all-day sun protection when doing something like this as then at least you can forget about it….to a point.

 Also being Hawaii, you can also expect rain.
 While you may not receive any rain at all but at any point, during the day small rain bursts could wash over.
-That just the way in tropical climates.
+That is just the way in tropical climates.
 As the temperatures are so warm year-round we just dress very lightly so if we do get wet we dry off pretty fast, but you may consider taking a light waterproof just in case the heavens open up.

 Food and drink at the site are limited and quite expensive.
-There are a few snack type restaurants and shops but nothing very exciting.
+There are a few snack-type restaurants and shops but nothing very exciting.
 If you are planning on doing all 5 sites then food can be an issue.
 The best option is to leave.
 The parking lots are free so you can just head out for lunch to a restaurant in the area, the Moanalua Shopping center has a large selection of chain restaurants.
 Then head back after lunch.
 The parking is free.
 But obviously, this only applies if you are driving.
 If not you are stuck with the Memorials offerings.
-The hotdogs at the Bowfin museum are not too bad.
+The hotdogs at the Bowfin museum are not too bad…

 Visiting Pearl Habor With Kids

-For a location with such a strong history disaster and war, Pearl Harbor isn’t that heavy to visit.
+For a location with such a strong history of disaster and war, Pearl Harbor isn’t that heavy to visit.
 The Arizona Memorial is fairly hard going but without understanding why, they are likely to be just bored, unaware of the truth that 1100+ Men are interned there.

 The rest of the Monument is likely to be very interesting and exciting depending on their age and interests.
-Large parts of the experience is looking at Planes, Guns, Ships, and Missiles.
+Large parts of the experience are simply looking at Planes, Guns, Ships, and Missiles.
 This is the kind of thing that excites most kids, especially boys.
 Touring around an intact Battleship would have made my year when I was 7!
 It still does.
 Of course, if your child’s interests do not revolve around this type of thing they could become easily bored.

 The other issue is you should be prepared for some difficult questions.
 The site has a terrible history relating to an even greater terror.
 As such you need to be prepared for questions as to why did they bomb the harbor?
 Why do we fight Wars?
 And other such questions relating to war and death.
 It is a great opportunity to teach them about the history of the world and its terrible wars but being prepared for these sorts of questions would make it both easier for you and more beneficial to them.

-We certainly recommend children learning about this type of history and a visit could probably be the most rewarding part of their vacation!
+We certainly recommend children learn about this type of history and a visit could probably be the most rewarding part of their vacation!
 You just need to be sure they can understand and handle any of the darker sides of the story.

 Overall the Pearl Harbor Visitors center is one of our top recommendations for Any Oahu trip.
 It really is hard to conceive heading all the way out here and not at least checking out the visitor’s center.
-The history and importance of the Locale are enormous and at time overwhelming.
+The history and importance of the Locale are enormous and at times overwhelming.
 It really is a must-see bucket list item.
-Whether you spend your time seeing all there is to offer of just pay your respects at the USS Arizona memorial and see the Visitors center is really up to you but you really should head over there.
+Whether you spend your time seeing all there is to offer or just pay your respects at the USS Arizona memorial and see the Visitors center is really up to you but you really should head over there.